Student Fellows Program

 The Chellgren Student Fellows Program is designed to provide experiences for outstanding undergraduates that go beyond classroom instruction in order to help them cultivate extraordinary academic achievement.

 The goal is to provide a kind of intellectual/academic enrichment that supplements and extends the undergraduate experience at UK.
-Participants will learn about the many ways they can enrich their academic skills, broaden their minds, and embellish their credentials through undergraduate research, community engagement, education abroad, service learning, and many other special academic and extracurricular opportunities available at the University.
+Participants will learn about the many ways they can enrich their academic skills, broaden their minds, and embellish their credentials through small group discussion, undergraduate research, community engagement, education abroad, service learning, and many other special academic and extracurricular opportunities available at the University.